In these Terms and Conditions the following Definitions will have the following meanings unless stated otherwise.

 7. Rights of Ownership

-7.1 – The property, (hardware and design) including all intellectual property in any form whatsoever including but not limited to designs, drawings, ideas, inventions mould tooling or processes will remain the property of Papa Bravo Ltd until the price of such Goods or Services has been paid in full and cleared through Papa Bravo Ltd’s bank but risk in the Services will pass to the Client from the date of delivery.
+7.1 – The property, (hardware and design) including all intellectual property in any form whatsoever including but not limited to designs, drawings, ideas, inventions mould tooling or processes will remain the property of Papa Bravo Ltd until the price of such Goods or Services has been paid in full and cleared through Papa Bravo Ltd’s bank upon which ownership of the property will pass to the Client.
+Risk in the Services will pass to the Client from the date of delivery.

 7.2 – The Clients right to possession will terminate immediately upon the occurrence of an event which would allow Papa Bravo Ltd to terminate the Contract under Condition 13.1.